Best Food Processor

 Breville Sous Chef 16 Pro

-Fending off challengers for close to three years and once again earning our top overall score, the Breville Sous Chef 16 Pro is easily our favorite food processor and takes home our top honor.
+Fending off challengers for close to three years and once again earning our top overall score, the Breville Sous Chef 16 Pro is easily our favorite food processor.
 This top-of-the-line kitchen appliance performed well across all of our tests, effortlessly slicing through produce and completing even the most challenging processing tasks.
-Its 1200-watt motor mixed dough, shredded potatoes, and sliced veggies without difficulty.
-This food processor is also one of the most convenient models to use and one of the easiest to clean out of the entire lineup.
+Its 1200-watt motor mixed dough, sliced veggies, and shredded potatoes without difficulty.
+Out of our entire test fleet, this processor is also one of the most convenient models to use and one of the easiest to clean.

 Perhaps unsurprisingly, such high performance comes also with one of the highest price tags in our lineup.
 The Sous Chef 16 Pro is a phenomenal machine, and we highly recommend it for enthusiast chefs, but it can set you back quite a bit of money, and it takes up a decent amount of valuable counter space.
-It's a fantastic option for an avid home chef or anyone else who will use it frequently, but it can be a bit more machine than the casual cook may want or need.
-If you are searching for the crème de la crème when it comes to choppers, the Sous Chef 16 Pro is our top choice.
+It's a fantastic option for an avid home chef or anyone else who will use it frequently, but it can be a bit more machine than the casual cook may need or want.
+However, if you are searching for the crème de la crème when it comes to choppers, the Sous Chef 16 Pro is our top choice.

 Read review: Breville Sous Chef 16 Pro